menu

 Cost: $2

-When Tickets are Released: The first block of tickets gets released 120 days in advance on rec.gov.
-A second block of tickets are released at 8am 24 hours in advance.
+When Tickets are Released: The first block of tickets gets released 120 days in advance starting February 12, 2025.
+A second block of tickets will be released at 7pm MST the night before the entry date starting on June 12, 2025.

 Get Tickets Here